raynamharris/DissociationTest/scripts/04_candidategenes.md

 ===============================

-The purpose of this script is to determine if there is any overlap in the genes identified as differentially expression in my study (aka Dissociation test) and other expertiments.
-I compare my data to Sanes and Licthman 1999 and Cho et a.l 2015 to see if these genes are implcated in long-term potention or fear-condition, respectively.
+The purpose of this script is to determine if there is any overlap in the genes identified as differentially expressed in my study (aka Dissociation test) and other experiments.
+I compare my data to Sanes and Lichtman 1999 and Cho et a.l 2015 to see if these genes are implicated in long-term potention or fear-condition, respectively.
 I compare it to Cahoy et al. 2008 to see if they overlap cell-type specific marker genes.

 Data sets used in these comparisons.

-1. My comparisons of homogenized and dissociated tissues
+1. My data: Dissociation Test
-2. Sanes and Licthman 1999
+2. Sanes and Lichtman 1999
-3. Cho et al. 2015
+3. Cho et al 2015
-4. Cahoy et al. 2008
+4. Cahoy et al 2008

 My data: Dissociation Test
 --------------------------